-h) Commitments and Contingencies
+i) Commitments and Contingencies

 The Company recognizes a liability with regard to loss contingencies when it believes it is probable a liability has been incurred, and the amount can be reasonably estimated.
 If some amount within a range of loss appears at the time to be a better estimate than any other amount within the range, the Company accrues that amount.
-When no amount within the range is a better estimate than any other amount the Company accrues the minimum amount in the range.
-The Company has not recorded any such liabilities as of December 31, 2018 and 2019.
+When no amount within the range is a better estimate than any other amount in the range.
+The Company has not recorded any such liabilities as of December 31, 2020 and 2019.

-i) Income Taxes
+j) Income Taxes